Reform War: Second Veracruz Offensive

-On December 14, 1859, Melchor Ocampo signed the McLane–Ocampo Treaty, which granted the United States perpetual rights to transport goods and troops across three key trade routes in Mexico and granted Americans an element of extraterritoriality.
-The treaty caused consternation among the conservatives and some liberals, the European press, and even members of Juarez's cabinet.
+On 14 December 1859, Melchor Ocampo signed the McLane–Ocampo Treaty, which granted the United States perpetual rights to transport goods and troops across three key trade routes in Mexico and granted Americans an element of extraterritoriality.
+The treaty caused consternation among the conservatives and some liberals, the European press, and even members of Juárez's cabinet.
 The issue was rendered moot when the U.S. Senate failed to approve the treaty.

-Miramón was preparing another siege of Veracruz, leaving the conservative capital of Mexico City on February 8, leading his troops in person along with his war minister, hoping to rendezvous with a small naval squadron led by the Mexican General Marin who was disembarking from Havana.
+Miramón was preparing another siege of Veracruz, leaving the conservative capital of Mexico City on 8 February, leading his troops in person along with his war minister, hoping to rendezvous with a small naval squadron led by General Tomás Marín who was disembarking from Havana.
 The United States Navy however had orders to intercept it.
-Miramón arrived at Medellín on the 2nd of March, and awaited Marin's attack in order to begin the siege.
+Miramón arrived at Medellín on 2 March, and awaited Marín's attack in order to begin the siege.
 The U.S. steamer Indianola had been anchored near the fortress of San Juan de Ulúa, to defend Veracruz from attack.

-On March 6, Marin's squadron arrived in Veracruz, and was captured by U.S. Navy Captain Joseph R. Jarvis in the Battle of Antón Lizardo The ships were sent to New Orleans, along with the now imprisoned General Marin, depriving the conservatives of an attack force and the substantial artillery, guns, and rations that they were carrying onboard for delivery to Miramón.
-Miramón's effort to besiege Veracruz was abandoned on the 20th of March, and he arrived back in Mexico City on April 7.
+On 6 March, Marín's squadron arrived in Veracruz, and was captured by U.S. Navy Captain Joseph R. Jarvis in the Battle of Antón Lizardo The ships were sent to New Orleans, along with the now imprisoned General Marin, depriving the conservatives of an attack force and the substantial artillery, guns, and rations that they were carrying onboard for delivery to Miramón.
+Miramón's effort to besiege Veracruz was abandoned on 20 March, and he arrived back in Mexico City on 7 April.

 Liberal Triumph

 The conservatives also suffered defeats in the interior, losing Aguascalientes and San Luis Potosí before the end of April.
 Degollado was sent into the interior to lead the liberal campaign since their enemies had now exhausted their resources.
 He appointed José López Uraga as Quartermaster General Uraga split his troops and attempted to lure out Miramón to isolate him, but in late May Uraga then committed the strategic blunder of attempting to assault Guadalajara with Mirámon's troops behind him.
 The assault failed and Uraga was taken prisoner.

-Miramón was routed on August 10, in Silao, which resulted in his commander Tomás Mejía being taken prisoner, and Miramón retreated to Mexico City.
+Miramón was routed on 10 August in Silao, Guanajuato, which resulted in his commander Tomás Mejía being taken prisoner, and Miramón retreated to Mexico City.
 In response to the disaster, Miramón resigned as president to seek a vote of confidence.
 The conservative junta elected him president again after a two days interregnum.
 By the end of August, liberals were preparing for a decisive final battle.
-The Mexico City was cut off from the rest of the country.
-Guadalajara was surrounded by 17,000 liberal troops while the conservatives in the city only had 7000.
+Mexico City was cut off from the rest of the country.
+Guadalajara was surrounded by 17,000 liberal troops while the conservatives in the city only had 7,000.
 The conservative commander Castillo surrendered without firing a shot and was allowed to leave the city with his troops.
-General Leonardo Márquez was routed on the 10th of November, attempting to reinforce General Castillo without being aware of his surrender.
+General Leonardo Márquez was routed on 10 November, attempting to reinforce General Castillo without being aware of his surrender.